cybercongress/cybercongress/todo/delegation_strategy/README.md

 # Delegation strategy for cyber~congress

-That toolkit provides a delegation strategy for `bostrom` heroes from cyber~congress multisig.
+The toolkit provides a delegation strategy for `bostrom` heroes from cyber~congress multisig.

-The aim is to build strong heroes set by endorsing their stake with cyber\~congress power.
+The aim is to build a strong hero set by endorsing their stake with cyber\~congress power.
 According to cyber\~congress values, decentralization, confidence, reliability, and superintelligence will be encouraged.
-Also, additional delegations from cyber~congress will help cover maintaining validators running costs.
+Also, additional delegations from cyber~congress will help cover maintainance of validators running costs.

-That toolkit should help distribute multisig tokens in the correct way and to automatize the delegation/redelegation/unbonding processes.
+The toolkit should help distribute multisig tokens in the correct way and to automatize the delegation/redelegation/unbonding processes.

-The result of that tool execution is a pivot table with all calculations in detail and unsigned transaction files for signing and broadcasting.
+The result of the tool execution is a pivot table with all calculations in detail and unsigned transaction files for signing and broadcasting.

 ## Criteria